litterbox-sf-jan/assessment-answer-key/answers.md

 Because Douglas Crockford said so.
 Also, it's essential to check for type as well as equality to reduce any chance of making mistakes.

-#### In chrome developer tools, how might you inspect the data sent to the server from a form?

-The Network tab

 #### What does the 'self' keyword do in ruby?
 Why is it important?
 Talk about "implicit self"

 #### What are the two ways to print out the word "Elie" given the following JavaScript object: var person =  {name: "Elie"}